adrianjiga/demo-apps/README.md

 1. **To-Do List**: A task management application with a clean interface.
 2. **Vertical Timeline**: A visual representation of events in chronological order.
 3. **Color Picker**: An interactive tool for selecting and storing colors.
+4. **Memory Game**: A classic card-matching game to test and improve memory.

 ## Installation